OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_texttemplates.md

 * **Data**: A set of key-value pair entries, that can be sent in the request body;
 * **Context**: A representation of the request context (similar to what is used in the C# and Javascript behaviours);
 * **Texts**: The set of texts of the language in which the request was made.
 Example: `Texts.Hello` to use the text "Hello" from the current user language.
+* **Assets**: The set of assets available on the current Model.
+Example: `Assets.CompanyLogo` to use previously defined asset "CompanyLogo"

 ## 3. Using Text Templates
 Text templates can be used in all scenarios where a text content is required, based on different data and/or language (for example, in the body of an e-mail notification).